Quantum time in near-horizon region of a black hole: Review of PaW mechanism

-In this section we review the PaW mechanism from $\cite{qt}$ by definition of quantum operator for time in Hilbert space.
-This picture of PaW approach claims to give a consistent quantum description of time, based on PaW conditional probabilities mechanism.
-The main structure of this proposal is reviewed ,briefly, in this section but in section seven the complete conditional probability and measurement problem for PaW approach is given and it is indicated that this proposal cannot be apply fully for near-horizon zone of black hole.
-Now we review the PaW approach which is given by three following parts.
+This section provides an overview of the PaW mechanism, which introduces the quantum operator for time in Hilbert space.
+The PaW approach aims to offer a coherent quantum representation of time through its conditional probabilities mechanism.
+The fundamental framework of this proposal is concisely examined in this section.
+The PaW approach consists of three distinct components:

 \begin{itemize}